 How much should I pay for a sliding scale course?

 Sliding scale takes into account your financial situation and circumstances when setting tuition.
-The higher end of the scale ($50/week) is intended for those with stable incomes and the ability to save.
+Sustaining is the higher end of the scale and intended for those with stable incomes and the ability to save.
 Your ability to support at the higher end allows the course to offer sliding scale tuition!
-The lower end of the scale ($25/week) is intended for students, and others who are getting by but don’t have much extra in their budget.
-For those with little-to-no income, especially in these difficult economic times, scholarships are available.
-If a payment plan would make the course more accessible to you select payment plan and write us with what will work best for you.
-If you have the ability and are keen to pay for your spot and one or more others with scholarships select that option.
+If the "sustaining" option is not a good fit for you, select general, the default investment amount or accessible, intended for students, and others who are getting by but don’t have much extra in their budget.
+For those with little-to-no income, especially in these difficult economic times, Guest passes are available.
+If a payment plan would make the course more accessible to you, select Payment Plan and write to us with what will work best for you.
+If you have the ability and are keen to pay for your spot and one or more others select the Redistributive option.

 Next Training Dates